markskeff/api-testing-basics/README.md

 # api-testing-basics
 For learning the basic concepts of api testing
-# Whgat You Will Learn
+# What You Will Learn
 1. Understand what webservices are & how they are used

 2. Learn about requests and understand response codes